Lesson 7 of 8

 Tips for your first build

 Review the result in your browser.
-When Claude finishes, it will tell you how to view the app (usually http://localhost:3000).
+When the agent finishes, it will tell you the URL to open — usually something like http://localhost:3000 or http://localhost:5173.
 Open that URL and try using the app.
-If something doesn't work or looks wrong, just describe the problem to Claude in plain English.
+If something doesn't work or looks wrong, just describe the problem to your CLI in plain English.

 Save your work.
-Type this into Claude Code to commit your progress:
+Type this into your CLI to commit your progress: